starriv/react-scaffold/README.md

 # React Scaffold

-That is a simple React scaffolding, it contains a Redux and React-Router.
+That is a simple React scaffolding, it contains a React,Redux,React-Router.
 Hope can help you fast develop

 [![Build Status](https://travis-ci.org/starriv/react-scaffold.svg?branch=master)](https://travis-ci.org/starriv/react-scaffold)